budgety/budgety.github.io.raw/_posts/2014-09-18-new-beginnings.md

 The envelope system is one idea that I was a little skeptical of at first.
 I live and breath in a digital world, so the concept of physical money in a physical envelope felt unnatural to me.
 The real value has been breaking bad old habits, and learning new beneficial ones.

 The side effects of this simple practice are amazing.
-It has allowed us to have an ACTUAL plan.
+It has allowed us to have an **ACTUAL plan**.

 ##The Future